-Finally, Figure 5 shows the latency impacts from slower CPU frequencies on the onloading and offloading approaches.
-The latency penalties associated with lower CPU frequencies occur for both onboarded and offloaded networking.
+Finally, we examine the latency impacts from slower CPU frequencies on the onloading and offloading approaches.
+Figure 5 shows that the latency penalties associated with lower CPU frequencies occur for both onboarded and offloaded networking.
 However, the offloaded networking approach leads to convergence of latencies for successively lowering CPU frequencies at smaller message sizes, and all CPU frequencies eventually converge at 1MiB message sizes.
 For small messages under 512 Bytes, the offloaded networking approach has a flat latency curve, while the onboarded case has an upward slope at smaller message sizes.